-To put this contract together, it would be helpful if you read a Liferelationships.com article written by Michael Smalley.
+To put this contract together, first read the following article is written by Michael Smalley.
 In it, he explains the reasoning behind this principle and how to put this type of contract together.
 To read this article, please click onto the link provided below:

 If you have additional tips you can share to help others, please “Join the Discussion” by adding your comments below.